candicebasterfield/General-linear-model/Multiple regression/README.md

 # Analysis
 * I specify a multiple regression model in which CRIME (DV) is regressed on SIZE and POV.
-* I investigatewhether the effect of poverty on crime is magnified in big cities.
+* I investigate whether the effect of poverty on crime is magnified in big cities.
 To test this hypothesis, it is necessary to compute a new variable that is the product of POV and SIZE.